pabloazurduy/watershed/README.md

 To execute `Challenge.ipynb` install the packages requires on the `requirements.txt`.

-You can also re-run the anomaly detection script (`anomaly.py`) but that takes a longer time to execute (depending on the amount of cores)
+You can also re-run the anomaly detection script (`anomaly.py`) but that takes a long time to execute (depending on the number of cores)

+### **Note**:
+Some files were compressed to upload them to the repository; `anomaly_flag.csv.gz` and the plots in `anomaly_plots/`.
+There is no need to uncompress them, but if you run the `anomaly.py` script again it will generate the uncompressed files